Methamphetamine addiction

 • convulsions or seizure

-• passing out or unconscious
+• passing out or becoming unconscious.

 Using methamphetamine is a risk to your physical and mental health.
 This is partly from the drug itself and partly from the things you tend to do when using it.
 Harm can also be caused by contaminants and by-products of the manufacturing process.
 This is particularly risky if you inject methamphetamine.